EbenSorkin/Merriweather4/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

-	- dieresiscombcy.case

-	- greater.case

-	- less.case

-	- divide.case

-	- equal.case

-	- figuredash.case
+	- logicalnot.case

 	- notequal.case

+	- infinity.case

+	- emptyset.case

-	- lessequal.case
+	- minus.case

 	- greaterequal.case

+	- figuredash.case

+	- ij_acutecomb

+	- uni2236.case

-	- minus.case
+	- i.dot

 	- And 13 more.